Get a Demo

 Learn more in our detailed guide to hafnium, squirrel waffle, quakbot.

-8 Malware Protection Best Practices
+7 Malware Protection Best Practices

 After you deploy the best possible malware protection solutions, follow these best practices to better protect your organization against malware threats:

-1. Address vulnerabilities and misconfigurations—make sure both critical systems and user endpoints have the latest version of operating system and software, and regularly deploy security updates and patches.
+1. Address vulnerabilities and misconfigurations—make sure both critical systems and user endpoints have the latest version of the operating system and software, and regularly deploy security updates and patches.
 Ensure all sensitive resources are protected by strong multi-factor authentication (MFA).

 2. Endpoint visibility—in a modern IT environment, corporate networks are accessed by many personal and unmanaged devices.
 It is important to implement tools that provide full visibility into the entire environment, detect anomalies, and alert on malicious activity anywhere on the network.